thundra-io/thundra-aws-workshop/content/_thundra_foresight/_index.md

 * Multiple runtime and test frameworks support for autonomous testing.
 * UI testing and screenshot capturing feature.

-#### What will you learn?

-* Why you should use Thundra Foresight.
-* How to use Thundra Foresight to monitor and troubleshoot your CI workflows.
-* How to use Thundra Foresight to monitor and troubleshoot your CI tests.
-* Integrate Foresight to GitHub and watch CI workflow.
-* Integrate Foresight to demo project and monitor unit, integration, e2e and selenium tests.

 #### Who can benefits from the workshop?
 * Developers